AudreyBeard/compressure/README.md

 # Overview
-Compressure is a tool for video creation that hacks the time-dependence properties of video compression codecs (H.264, MPEG-4, etc.) by manipulating the frame timeline to break motion-estimation for new forms of movement.
+Compressure is a tool for video and image creation that hacks the time-dependence properties of video compression codecs (H.264, MPEG-4, etc.) by manipulating the frame timeline to break motion-estimation for new forms of movement.
+Below is just one example of the kinds of textures and colors we can create using this tool.
+For more examples, please see the [Gallery](#gallery) at the bottom of this README.

 ![A single frame from a video created by mip using only Compressure on a source video](docs/imgs/mip-painting-motion.png)